mikeahn/RecallScan/README.md

 We present a novel mobile app that allows users to easily and quickly check the safety of food products during grocery shopping.
 Simply by overlaying a camera lens provided by the app onto the _barcode_ of the desired food product, RecallScan app scans the barcode, matches with the up-to-date recall database, and provides information about its safety status and its details in real-time.
 Such information is directly provided from the website(www.recalls.gov), which is the first place such information becomes available to the public.

 ## How we built it
-Configured Apache and SSL connection on the cloud webserver Authored python BeautifulSoup script that crawls FDA and Consumer Product Safety Commission's recall alert webpage to collect product information and download images
+Configured Apache and SSL connection on the cloud webserver
+Authored python BeautifulSoup script that crawls FDA and Consumer Product Safety Commission's recall alert webpage to collect product information and download images
-Imported crawled data to a web server database and deployed Flask web app to serve as API endpoint to our application Designed an effective API structure for efficient frontend/backend data exchange Added a layer of automation on the webserver to regularly crawl for new data and minimize manual data management
+Imported crawled data to a web server database and deployed Flask web app to serve as API endpoint to our application
+Designed an effective API structure for efficient frontend/backend data exchange
+Added a layer of automation on the webserver to regularly crawl for new data and minimize manual data management

-From the web-extracted image of recalled products separated the image into Scharr gradient in both x and y directions.
+From the web-extracted image of recalled products separated the image into Scharr gradient in both x and y directions
-Removed horizontal gradient information to target vertical barcode formats Isolated barcode region by blurring unnecessary information and binary thresholding.
+Removed horizontal gradient information to target vertical barcode formats
+Isolated barcode region by blurring unnecessary information and binary thresholding
-Performed morphological operations(erosion and dilation) using a rectangular structuring element.
+Performed morphological operations(erosion and dilation) using a rectangular structuring element
-Identified largest components to capture the barcode region and read the barcode Saved extracted UPC from barcode into SQL DB.
+Identified largest components to capture the barcode region and read the barcode
+Saved extracted UPC from barcode into SQL DB

-Developed a fully functioning iOS application using Swift and Xcode.
+Developed a fully functioning iOS application using Swift and Xcode
-Implemented barcode scanning feature using Apple’s AVFoundation framework.
+Implemented barcode scanning feature using Apple’s AVFoundation framework
-Implemented API request and JSON parsing functions to fetch corresponding data for each scanned items.
+Implemented API request and JSON parsing functions to fetch corresponding data for each scanned items
-Created popup screens to see necessary data, mainly to notify whether items had defects in the past.
+Created popup screens to see necessary data, mainly to notify whether items had defects in the past
-Touched on aesthetics on the client side interface for better user experiences.
+Touched on aesthetics on the client side interface for better user experiences

 While working on each person's specialties, continuously shared feedback on each other's implementations

 ## Challenges we ran into
 Currently, the government-provided recall information is semi-structured and they often do not provide the UPC barcode information.
 Because having the correct UPC information of the recalled food products in our database is critical to the accuracy and efficiency of RecallScan, we utilized geometric computing methods to extract and identify UPC barcodes from the provided images of recalled food products.
 However, because the provided images were sourced from firsthand press-released photos, they vary tremendously in terms of image quality, scale, and orientation.
 It was challenging to build a complete database of recalled food products because often, UPC wasn't provided and the product images weren't informative enough to uniquely identify and codify the product.